 Also, no other company offers a solution if you can’t afford (or don’t want to) to put 3.650€ in a Montenegrin bank account.

 Getting residency permits for family members (and friends)

 Do your spouse and your children get a residency permit if you have one?

 Yes, they can get residency through you as a director.
 You need to show a Marriage Certificate and/or a Birth Certificate though.

 Is it possible to hire relatives (not just spouse – other family) and/or friends in order for them to get a residency permit as well or does everyone have to start their own company?

-Family members can work in your company and get residency through that, but only after a year of your stay.
-Friends can get a job in your company, but their stay is terminated after 3 years so they won’t be able to get permanent residency.
+Spouses and children under 18 can be sponsored through you.
+Family members could also work in your company and get residency through that, but only after a year of your stay.
+Friends can get a job in your company.
+Their stay is terminated after 3 years though, so they won’t be able to get permanent residency.

 Step 3: Permanent Residency & Citizenship